pittpv/aztec-monitoring-script/en/README.md

 - Updated the Validator Search and Status Check function (**Option 9**)
   - **Restored** the validator queue monitoring function
   - Added a function to delete the validator queue monitoring
+  - New URL for displaying sequencer data on the test network at Dashtec.xyz
+  - Easily copy the attester and output address, as well as the transaction hash
+- Slot statistics monitoring
+  - New URL for the sequencer page
 - Minor improvements in main script
 - Minor improvements in monitoring agent script
 - Minor improvements in node installation script